Abhisek8895/Email_Spam_Classifier/README.md

 ## Conclusion

 The Naive Bayes model performs well on this dataset, achieving a high accuracy in classifying emails as spam or not spam.
 The use of TF-IDF vectorization effectively converts the email text into numerical features suitable for the Naive Bayes algorithm.

----

-Feel free to modify the repository link and any specific details based on your preferences!